F

 Description Extended Information

-International Mercantile Marine was a trust formed by J.P.
-Morgan in an attempt to monopolize the shipping trade.
-Included in International Mercantile Marine was White Star Lines which was the owner of the Titanic.
-The company went into receivership in 1915 and eventually emerged as United States Lines.
+Background: International Mercantile Marine was a trust formed by J.P.
+Morgan to coordinate and potentially monopolize the shipping trade.
+Its umbrella included White Star Line, the owner of the Titanic.
+IMM faced receivership in 1915 and eventually evolved into United States Lines.